l-snq/tau/thoughts.md

 the other aspect of this project is maybe using gtk-layer-shell?
 The reason why, is because rust's winit crate isn't the best for its wayland support.
 Maybe using gtk I can access .desktop files?

+instead, i think i could use gio which is a library used in turn with gtk to query desktop files

 ## Regarding customization, I really don't know how I should approach the problem.